CANCER, COLORECTAL, SURGICAL

 • Diagnosed on average by age 45 years, and 75-80% lifetime Colon Cancer risk

-• Autosomal Dominant condition
+• Autosomal dominant condition caused by germline mutations

 • Most common cause of inherited Colorectal Cancer